 Bees really are awesome!
 No doubt you have heard at least some ideas about why bees matter, but here is a list of ten reasons why bees are important and beneficial for humanity and the environment.

 Some of these reasons are widely acknowledged, but perhaps there will be a few in this list you had not yet thought about!

 This is widely known, so I won’t expand on it too much here.

-Bees are beneficial because of their pollination services, providing food in the form of fruits, berries, nuts, leaves, roots and seeds.
+Bees are beneficial because of their pollination services, helping to provide food in the form of fruits, berries, nuts, leaves, roots and seeds.

-Arguably, however, it is the most interesting parts of our diet are reliant on bees (and other pollinators) for cross pollination.
+Arguably, it is the most interesting parts of our diet that are reliant on bees (and other pollinators) for cross pollination.

-Bees help to ensure that seeds set (so that a portion can be gathered for sowing to produce a crop the following year), and this is important even for leaf crops such as some brassicas like kale.
+Then again, bees also help to ensure that seeds will set for many kinds of plants, thus enabling a portion to be gathered for sowing a crop for the following year.
+This is important even for leaf crops such as some brassicas like kale.

 You can read more about the subject of pollination here.

 Bees also pollinate foods eaten by other animals and birds.